Stationary Mean-Field Games of Singular Control under Knightian Uncertainty: A Case Study: A Stylized Dirty-Capacity Reduction Model

-In continuation of Subsection \ref{subsection: sensitivity wrt ambiguity}, we examine the distribution of firms at varying levels of ambiguity.
-As shown in Figure (\ref{stat distributions}), higher levels of ambiguity lead to a concentration of firms at lower levels of natural resource extraction.
-This observation aligns with the findings of Subsection \ref{subsection: sensitivity wrt ambiguity}, allowing us to conclude that, at equilibrium, the majority of firms engage in low levels of extraction.
+In continuation of Subsection \ref{subsection: sensitivity wrt ambiguity}, we examine how the stationary distribution of the optimally controlled state changes with the ambiguity parameter.
+As shown in Figure \ref{stat distributions}, higher levels of ambiguity shift the stationary distribution toward lower values of the dirty-capacity index.
+This is consistent with the decrease of the reflection boundary documented above: under stronger ambiguity, firms reduce dirty capacity earlier, and the long-run distribution places more mass on lower levels of emission-intensive activity.